yv0id-core404/practices/ICT/PastPapers/Helix_2025MJ_MockExam/README.md

 # Read ME ☝🏻ℹ️

-This repository serves as my test environment for self-learning exercises.
-It is intended for educational purposes and can be utilized for your own learning endeavors.
-Feel free to use. ;)
+This is my answer file for educational purposes only.
+Not for commercial and self-promotional purposes.